IntelLabs/nlp-architect/doc/source/service.rst

 1. :py:class:`Service <server.service>` which is a representation of each model's API
 2. :py:mod:`Server <server.serve>` which handles processing of HTTP requests

-To run the server, from the root directory simply run ``hug -p 8080 -f server/serve.py``, the server will run on `http://localhost:8080`.
+To run the server, from the root directory simply run ``hug -p 8080 --fetch -f server/serve.py``, the server will run on `http://localhost:8080`.
+Note: the ``--fetch`` allows you to prefetch the models, requiring you to respond to the prompt for each model.

 If you wish to use the server's visualization - enter `http://localhost:8080`